 - provide for the unit price to be guaranteed.
 Unit prices are normally guaranteed at policy maturity or on death.
-Certain Type G policies may also specify a date in the policy document when the unit price is guaranteed and units may be realised free of any Market Value Adjustment.
-There are no such guaranteed dates or circumstances for Type NG polices.
+Certain policies may also specify a date in the policy document when the unit price is guaranteed and units may be realised free of any Market Value Adjustment.
 Market Value Adjustments are applied to maintain fairness between policyholders exiting the fund, and those remaining in it.
-Market Value Adjustments will only be applied due to the effects of movements in the value of assets held by the fund and the level of the reduction will be set so that pay-outs will be close to the asset share of the policy based on the underlying shadow fund for the relevant monthly cohort. - 6.2.4 Our current practice on smoothing of claim values other than by death or maturity is to apply Market Value Adjustments where necessary to limit the smoothing cost to 5% of the asset share.
+Market Value Adjustments will only be applied due to the effects of movements in the value of assets held by the fund and the level of the reduction will be set so that pay-outs will be close to the asset share of the policy based on the underlying asset share for the relevant monthly cohort. - 6.2.4 Our current practice on smoothing of claim values other than by death or maturity is to apply Market Value Adjustments where necessary to limit the smoothing cost to 5% of the asset share.
 Market Value Adjustments apply to partial claims on a proportionate basis.
 Our current practice is to apply the same approach to smoothing for all policy types on claims of all sizes and terms, irrespective of the date at which they joined the fund.